Designing and Scaling Research-Informed Academic Systems

 Her systems leadership includes:

-• Developing multi-year strategic growth plans across independent school and national contexts
+• Developing multi-year strategic growth plans across independent and national contexts

-• Advising executive and board leadership on academic strategy, assessment integrity, and sustainability
+• Advising executive and board leadership on academic strategy and sustainability

-• Designing accountability and evaluation frameworks that support continuous improvement
+• Designing accountability and evaluation frameworks supporting continuous improvement

-Within independent school settings, she directed capital and operating budgets, aligned program growth with enrollment strategy, and partnered with advancement teams to support donor cultivation and capital initiatives.
-She also led revenue-generating academic and summer programs designed for long-term financial sustainability.
+Within independent schools, she directed capital and operating budgets, aligned program growth with enrollment strategy, partnered with advancement teams on donor initiatives, and led revenue-generating programs designed for long-term sustainability.

 Her work consistently aligns mission, academic rigor, and operational stewardship.